Mach1Studios/m1-research-blog/content/_index.md

 ##### Contributions

-If you are interested in editing or adding a post please create a Pull Request.
+If you are interested in editing or adding a post please create a Pull Request or by reaching out directly.
 Please visit the repository page to learn more: [https://github.com/Mach1Studios/m1-research-blog/](https://github.com/Mach1Studios/m1-research-blog/)